sudharshan59/n8n-telegram-bot/README.md

 Copy the Bot Token (e.g., 123456789:ABCdefGhIJklMNopQRstUVwxYZ) ✅ Save this for later

-2️⃣ Get Free OpenRouter API Key
+2️⃣ Get Your Free OpenRouter API Key
 Go to OpenRouter.ai

 Sign up → No credit card needed